gradle/gradle/design-docs/building-multiple-outputs-from-jvm-languages.md

 This story allows a JVM binary to be attached to a Java library component for publishing.

+## Story: Deprecate and remove `sourceSets` extension

 # Open issues

+* Bust up plugins project in some way.
 * Consuming vs producing.
 * Custom source sets.
 * Warn or fail when some source for a class packaging cannot be handled.